RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 This syntax enables you to call the specified function with the provided arguments and renders the result.
 Similar to the usage of calling a function, you can:

 1. Register the function into prompt manager:
-  * For TypeScript language, register it in `src/app/app.ts`.
+  * For Javascript language, register it in `src/app/app.ts`.
   * For Python language, register it in `src/bot.py`.
 2. Use the function in `src/prompts/chat/skprompt.txt` such as `Your task is: {{ getTasks taskTitle }}`.